 Since 2002, when her first child was born, Juliana has worked as an English-Portuguese translator.
 She has translated a number of art and travel books, besides academic articles and a wide range of other materials.

 In 2012, Juliana rekindled an old passion for writing, focusing on middle grade and young adult science fiction and fantasy.
-She is the author of the Blade Hunt Chronicles (Heart Blade – Woodbridge Press, February 2017 and Night Blade, out Fall 2017), as well as a number of short stories.
-She has lived in Connecticut, USA since 2013 with her husband, and two children.
+She is the author of the Blade Hunt Chronicles (Heart Blade – Woodbridge Press, February 2017 and Night Blade, November 2017), as well as a number of short stories.
+She has lived in Connecticut, USA since 2013 with her husband and two children.
+Alongside writing and translations, Juliana also works as an assistant in her local library’s teen room.

 Juliana is a member of SCBWI and NESFA.
 She is a contributor at SFFWorld.com, where she writes author interviews.
-She helps run SF/F round table discussions at her local library (Avon Public Library’s F.A.N.
+She helps run library SF/F round table discussions (Avon Public Library’s F.A.N.
 Club), and organizes local writer meet-ups for the Farmington Valley area of Connecticut.

 Five weirdly random things about me: